KTTT

 KTTT (1510 AM, "AM 1510 K Triple T") is a radio station broadcasting a classic country format.
-Licensed to Columbus, Nebraska, United States, the station is currently owned by Alpha Media, through licensee Alpha 3E Licensee, LLC.
+Licensed to Columbus, Nebraska, United States, the station is owned by Connoisseur Media, through licensee Alpha 3E Licensee, LLC.

 In the mid-1960s, the station became an early radio home for Joe Siedlik's Big Joe Polka Show, which aired on the station for four decades.